Biden backs Cuban protests as island's president blames 'imperialist' provocations

 The protests, the largest in decades, come amid economic and COVID crises.

-President Joe Biden on Monday released a statement in solidarity with the thousands of Cubans who protested over the weekend about shortages and rising prices for food and medicine amid the coronavirus pandemic in what's being called an unprecedented rejection of the island nation's government.
+President Joe Biden on Monday stood in solidarity with the thousands of Cubans who protested over the weekend about shortages and rising prices for food and medicine amid the coronavirus pandemic in what's being called an unprecedented rejection of the island nation's government.

+Biden, speaking to reporters at a White House meeting Monday, addressed what he called "the remarkable protests" in Cuba of people "demanding their freedom from an authoritarian regime."

+"And I don't think we've seen anything like this protest in a long, long time -- if, quite frankly, ever.
+And the United States stands firmly with the people of Cuba as they assert their universal rights, and we call on the government, the government of Cuba, to refrain from violence and their attempts to silence the voice of the people of Cuba," he said.

-Cuba's communist leadership has already denounced the protests as a "systemic provocation" by Cuban dissidents and the U.S. government, encouraged its supporters to counter protests, and sent its armed forces into the streets, risking clashes with demonstrators.
+Cuba's communist leadership has already denounced the protests as a "systemic provocation" by Cuban dissidents and the U.S. government, encouraged its supporters to counter-protest, and sent its armed forces into the streets, risking clashes with demonstrators.

-"We stand with the Cuban people and their clarion call for freedom and relief from the tragic grip of the pandemic and from the decades of repression and economic suffering to which they have been subjected by Cuba's authoritarian regime," Biden said in a statement Monday.
+In a statement earlier Monday, Biden said, "We stand with the Cuban people and their clarion call for freedom and relief from the tragic grip of the pandemic and from the decades of repression and economic suffering to which they have been subjected by Cuba's authoritarian regime."

 "The Cuban people are bravely asserting fundamental and universal rights.
 Those rights, including the right of peaceful protest and the right to freely determine their own future, must be respected.
 The United States calls on the Cuban regime to hear their people and serve their needs at this vital moment rather than enriching themselves," he said.